Tuesday, 27 June 2006

 Emerging at last into hayfields, we left the main track at a wayside cross and turned right, making for Vermenton, whose spires were already visible across the meadows.

-A series of crossings – of railway line, canal (with boat harbour), then river – got us up into the town.
+A series of crossings – of railway line, then canal (with boat harbour), then river – got us up into the town.
 Despite a couple of graceful old churches, the place was unattractive, dominated by the truck-infested N6 which cuts it in two.
-But we were not criticising.
+But we were not complaining.

 A fine coffee at the Hotel du Commerce, with croissants from across the road, made up for any aesthetic deficiencies.